mkobuolys/flutter-design-patterns/assets/markdown/observer.md

 ### StockTicker

-A base class implementing base methods for all the specific stock ticker classes.
+A base class implementing methods for all the specific stock ticker classes.
 Property _title_ is used in the UI for stock ticker selection, _stockTimer_ periodically emits a new stock value that is stored in the _stock_ property by using the _setStock()_ method.
 The class also stores a list of stock subscribers that can subscribe to the stock ticker and unsubscribe from it by using the _subscribe()_ and _unsubscribe()_ respectively.
 Stock ticker subscribers are notified about the value change by calling the _notifySubscribers()_ method.
 The stock timer could be stopped by calling the _stopTicker()_ method.

 ```
 base class StockTicker {